 Once profits occur on a consistent basis, a growth phase typically starts and requires the firm to move to a professional business management approach, which is less reliant on the firm’s equity members.

-To scale and manage growth successfully, we recommend firms to determine their projected income versus projected expenses required to pursue their objectives.
+To scale and manage growth successfully, we recommend that law firms determine their projected income versus the projected expenses required to pursue their objectives.
 Additionally, firms should require members to consider what investments are needed to sustain and grow their revenues and profits.

-Marketing investments include all components of a marketing plan, which are listed below:
+All marketing investments include all components of a law firm's marketing plan, which are listed and displayed in the graphic below: